z4kn4fein/stashbox/docs/configuration/registration-configuration.md

 <br>
 <!-- div:left-panel -->
-The options API is fluent, which means all the related option methods can be chained after each other.
+The registration configuration API is fluent, which means all the related option methods can be chained after each other.
 This nature enables an easier way of configuring complicated registrations.

 <!-- div:right-panel -->